JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### How hard it is to use another language's libraries via bindings?

+Writing bindings is simple.
+See the `Syntax/Foreign Function Interface` folder for examples of how simple bindings are and things related to this.

-Creating bindings are easy.
-However, since the code was not written via PureScript, you don't know whether a function will throw an exception or not.
+However, using FFI via bindings can introduce runtime errors.
+Whenever one uses a library via FFI, you don't know whether a function will throw an exception or not.
+This can produce unexpected runtime errors even though you've written your code in a type-safe language.
 On stable mature well-tested libraries, this shouldn't be a big problem.

-See the `Syntax/Foreign Function Interface` folder for examples of how easy bindings are and things related to this.
+Lastly, writing bindings is tedious.
+PureScript uses algebraic data types (ADTs), but most libraries will define one function that can take multiple sets of arguments.
+For example, one might call `foo` with any of these sets of arguments:
+- `foo("apple")`
+- `foo("apple", ["banana", "orange"])`
+- `foo("apple", ["banana", "orange"], true)`
+- `foo("apple", {"first":"banana", "second":"orange"}, true)`

+Writing bindings for `foo`, which checks for types at runtime, is tedious to do in a language like PureScript, which checks for types at compile time and which does not allow function overloading.
+However, there is a [library for handling](https://github.com/jvliwanag/purescript-untagged-union) these kind of situations.

+Others have also worked on writing code-generators that, for example, can look at the code of a library written in TypeScript and generate the corresponding PureScript bindings for that code.

 ### How easy/pleasant is it to use the language's build tools (e.g. compiler, linter/type checker, dependency manager, etc.) and text editor tools (e.g. ease of setup, refactoring support, pop-up documentation, etc.)?